oslomet-arx-as-a-service/Rapport/de-identification/de-identification.md

 ## Introduction

 De-Identification, Anonymization and Pseudonymization often confused and used with different intentions.
 There is a lack of clear definition of the terms.
-We have attempted to define the terms with guidance from our product owner.
+The team have in this document attempted to define the terms with guidance from the product owner.

 De-Identification is a common term for reducing the probability that a person can be identified from a dataset.
 These datasets are commonly refered to as microdata datasets.
 Microdata datasets are datasets that provide information on a set of variables for individuals.
 In practical terms this means each row in the dataset represents a individual or entity.
 Summarizing microdata into aggregates is a common method to de-identify the data, but this result in high levels of information loss and hinders other researches from verify the aggregate or do additional research.